Thomas Fitzpatrick (trapper): Father to an Arapaho boy

 In 1831, he found an Arapaho boy who had been separated from his band that had camped with the Atsina (Gros Ventre) along the Cimmaron River in present-day southeastern Colorado.
 A fight had broken out that led to the Arapaho chief being stabbed, and the Atsina chief was killed in retaliation.
-He found the boy on a Friday, which was the nexus of his name from that point forward.
-Fitzpatrick took Friday in and enrolled him in a in school St. Louis, Missouri that he attended for two years.
+He found the boy on a Friday, which became his name from that point forward.
+Fitzpatrick took Friday in and enrolled him in a school in St. Louis, Missouri that he attended for two years.
 Fitzpatrick brought Friday along on his trapping journeys in the western frontier.
 In 1838, Fitzpatrick and Friday met up with a band of Arapaho people.
 When a woman recognized Friday as her son, Friday returned to his life with the Arapaho.
 He remained friends with Fitzpatrick until his death in 1854.

-Guide
+Guide & Mexican-American War

 When the fur trade was no longer viable, he became a guide.
 He shepherded the first two emigrant wagon trains to Oregon, including the Whitman-Spalding Party (1836) and the Bartleson-Bidwell Party (1841).

 He was the official guide to John C. Frémont on his 1843 to 1845 expedition.
 He guided Col. Stephen W. Kearny and his Dragoons along the westward trails in 1845 to impress the Native Americans with their howitzers and swords.

+He accompanied Kearny's men in their invasion of Mexico in 1846 at the beginning of the Mexican-American War.